2022 Business/Corporate Communications Degree Guide

 How Much Money Do Business Communications Grads Make?

-Recently graduated business/corporate communications students earned an average of $37,176 in 2017-2018.
+Business/Corporate Communications graduates between 2015-2017 reported earning an average of $37,176 in the 2017-2018 timeframe.
 Earnings can range from as low as $28,600 to as high as $47,700.
 As you might expect, salaries for business communications graduates vary depending on the level of education that was acquired.

 |Occupation Name||Median Average Salary|